-Lawyers have a cache of techniques to assist you in preparing a complete and organized estate plan.
+There are numerous techniques a trust lawyer can use to assist you in preparing a complete and organized estate plan.
 None of them, however, has gained as much attention in recent years as the Revocable Living Trust.
 The revocable living Trust, sometimes simply referred to as a “living trust,” or “inter vivos trust,” is a tool widely used by estate planning attorneys due to its flexibility and ease of use for clients.

 Below are eight reasons a properly drafted living trust can be an exceptional estate planning tool:

 A Living Trust can: